-- You are responsible for the content and maintenance of your mailbox on the University server.
-Check your mailbox regularly and remove any messages accordingly so as to remain within your limited disk quota.
+- You are responsible for the content and maintenance of your mailbox.
+Check your mailbox regularly and remove any messages accordingly so as to remain within your mail quota.
 Messages sent to a full mailbox are bounced back to the sender.

 - Develop an orderly filing system for email messages you wish to keep; delete unwanted ones to free disk space.

 - Always reply, even if a brief acknowledgement is all you can manage.
 Ignoring a mail message is discourteous and confusing to the sender.
 Never assume that simply because you have sent a message, it has been read.